This post is also available in: English

 Or the Commerce Square in Lisbon.

-Cascais is a lovely Portugese harbour town.
+Cascais is a lovely Portuguese harbor town.
 I expected it to be smaller, but maybe it’s the hills that make it seem big.
 Walking up and down so much; it’s a good thing that I put on my ugly yet comfortable running shoes.
-If you prefer, you can conserve some energy by taking the free bikes in the city centre from 9-18.00hrs.
+If you prefer, you can conserve some energy by taking the free bikes in the city center from 9-18.00hrs.

-One of the things I love about Portugese (and other Mediterranean) cities, are the tiny alleys, the colourful walls, the street art.
+One of the things I love about Portuguese (and other Mediterranean) cities are the tiny alleys, the colorful walls, the street art.
 The laundry hanging out of the windows, a bra fluttering in the wind.
 A local fruit stall owned by the sweetest old men.

 To discover that, you need to walk around, just going nowhere, and definitely steer clear from the touristy squares and overpriced restaurants.
-It’s outside the touristy places where you can find magic in food, in people, and in scenery.
+It’s outside the touristy places where you can find magic in the food, in the people, and in the scenery.

-Free bikes are somewhere available in the city centre of Cascais.
+Free bikes are somewhere available in the city center of Cascais.

-From the hostel, you can walk to the supermarkets (2 minute walk), to the city centre (5 mins) and to the beach (5 mins).
+From the hostel, you can walk to the supermarkets (2-minute walk), to the city center (5 mins) and to the beach (5 mins).